 Bake

-Bake at 320°F (160°C) for 15-18 minutes, until the centers are just set.
-Cool completely in the pan, then refrigerate at least 4 hours before serving.
+Bake at 320°F (160°C) for 15 to 18 minutes, or until the centers are just set.
+Let them cool completely in the pan, then refrigerate for at least 4 hours before serving.

-Let them cool in the pan on a wire rack before chilling.
-Avoid sudden temperature changes to prevent cracks.
+- Cool gradually: Let them cool completely in the pan on a wire rack before chilling to help prevent cracks from sudden temperature changes.

 Serving